TejaswiChava/movie/README.md

 Installation
 _____________

-clone this repo
+clone this repo ,
  cd movie ,
- npm install
+ npm install.

  How to start